 Building a Real-Time Chat Application with Socket.IO and Electron: From Web to Desktop

 Real-time communication is at the core of many modern applications, especially for chat platforms.
 Whether it's messaging apps, collaborative tools, or customer support systems, the ability to communicate instantly is key.
-In this article, we will build a simple chat component using Socket.IO, integrate it into a web application, and then convert that web app into a desktop application using Electron.

 Prerequisites